silverfin/silverfin-vscode/README.md

 ### Auto Linting

  Whenever you save the template you're currently working on, the extension will analyse the file for any liquid errors.
-Feedback will then be displayed in the "Problems" panel of VS Code.
+Any mistakes will be highlighted and relevant feedback displayed below in the "Problems" panel of VS Code.

 ![image](resources/auto-linting-example.png)